ronnyvdbr/ronnyvdbr.github.io/README.md

 * You can grab an image of their minimal Raspbian OS image from their website https://minibianpi.wordpress.com/ and write that to SD card with win32diskimager to get started.

-After booting, we need to resize the partition to 2 Gb to fit the Wireless Router: sudo fdisk /dev/mmcblk0
+After booting, we need to resize the partition to 2 Gb to fit the Wireless Router:
+* fdisk /dev/mmcblk0
-Then delete partitions with d and create a new with n.
-You can view the existing table with p. p to see the current start of the main partition d, 2 to delete the main partition n p 2 to create a new primary partition, next you need to enter the start of the old main partition (just press enter), and enter +2G to expand the partition to 2 Gb, Check the p output! w write the new partition table
+* Then delete partitions with d and create a new with n.
+You can view the existing table with p.
+* p to see the current start of the main partition
+* d, 2 to delete the main partition
+* n p 2 to create a new primary partition, next you need to enter the start of the old main partition (just press enter), and * enter +2G to expand the partition to 2 Gb, Check the p output!
+* w write the new partition table
 Now you need to reboot:
-shutdown -r now
+* shutdown -r now
 After the reboot you need to resize the filesystem on the partition.
-The resize2fs command will resize your filesystem to the new size from the changed partition table. resize2fs /dev/mmcblk0p2
+The resize2fs command will resize your filesystem to the new size from the changed partition table.
+* resize2fs /dev/mmcblk0p2

 ##### After bootup with your miniban image, login to your Raspberry Pi using root and raspberry as password, then continue the rest of the prep:
 * apt-get update